Heartbeat (Wendy Waldman song): Don Johnson version

 In 1986, American actor and singer Don Johnson recorded the song and included it on his debut album of the same name, releasing it as his debut single.
+The rendition was produced by Chas Sandford.
+It was released as the album's lead single on August 19, 1986 by Epic Records.
 It is the most successful version of the song, as well as becoming an international hit, peaking at number five on the Billboard Hot 100, and charting highly in many European countries.
-A music video was released featuring actress Lori Singer interpretating the song.
+A music video was released featuring actress Lori Singer interpreting the song.